 Branded: Some companies, especially those in consumer products, separate their corporate identity from the identities of the brands they own, e.g., Unilever, Diageo and LVMH.
 The final customer identifies with the brand and other audiences of the corporation.
 Brands have names, reputations, life cycles, and personalities of their own, and they may even compete with other brands from the same company.

 Starting and managing a programme:

-When a programme is initiated, a senior individual within the organisation must be appointed to monitor and manage it.
+When a programme is initiated, a senior individual within the organization must be appointed to monitor and manage it.

-Organisations are rarely sufficiently objective, self aware or experienced to carry out all this work by themselves.
+Organizations are rarely sufficiently objective, self-aware, or experienced to carry out all this work by themselves.
 They will need outside assistance from branding, identity or design consultants.